EUDAT-B2STAGE/http-api/docs/quick_start.md

 ## Feedback on the first Release Candidate

-To gather into one place the feedback of any user testing a deployed HTTP API server or the online prototype, we created a dedicated free chat room on gitter:
+To gather into one place the feedback of any user testing a deployed HTTP API server or the online prototype, we created a dedicated free chat room on the `gitter` comunication platform:

 https://gitter.im/EUDAT-B2STAGE/http-api

-Please feel free to report or comment to help us improve!
+Please: feel free to report or comment to help us improve!

 ## Using the prototype online